MA Course

 The language of instruction and examinations (both aural and written) is ENGLISH

-The programme is comprised of four semesters, with the fall semester starting at the beginning of September, and the spring semester lasting until the middle of June.
+The programme is comprised of 4 semesters, with the fall semester starting at the beginning of September, and the spring semester lasting until the middle of June.
 The graduation ceremony is usually at the end of June.

 For details about accommodation please follow this link.